 Applicants who have indicated a disability should already have completed a questionnaire, provided by the Admissions and Access Service, to identify their support needs.
 If you have not received a questionnaire, please contact the Admissions and Access Service.

 The University is committed to supporting students with disabilities and has developed a range of support mechanisms to enable students to participate fully in university life.
-Support is provided to students with a wide range of needs, including physical and mobility difficulties, visual impairment, hearing impairment, medical conditions, specific learning difficulties such as dyslexia and mental health difficulties.
-Should they be successful in obtaining a place on their chosen course of study, applicants who declare a disability will be invited to meet staff from Disability Services to discuss their support requirements.
+Support is provided to students with a wide range of needs, including physical and mobility difficulties, sensory impairments, medical conditions, specific learning difficulties such as dyslexia, Autistic Spectrum Disorders and mental health difficulties.
+Applicants who have disclosed their disability will be contacted by Disability Services during the summer months to arrange an initial assessment.
 In the meantime, further information on the support available can be found at:

 Applicants can also contact Disability Services, should they have any queries or wish to discuss their individual needs.